 You hunt?
 This is what it’s like being a woman in the outdoors surrounded by people who grew up in a time of set gender roles and a male-provider attitude.

 Men may dominate the outdoors in numbers, but that doesn’t mean they are the only ones who dominate the game they pursue.
 The number of women participating in hunting and fishing is growing at an exponential rate; it is truly amazing!
 Though we see more and more women every year getting into the outdoors, why is there still such a stigma around it?

 Comments like, “That’s so cool your girlfriend goes fishing with you” and “Wow, your daughter shoots with you?” are what I grew up hearing and still hear today.
 Honestly, I never really let it phase me.

 All I know is that I would go trap shooting with my dad while his friends cheered me on and coached my technique.
-After a round, we would sit, catch up with our friends and the occasional gentleman would walk-up to my dad to say how impressive it is that I get out and do those kinds of things with him.
+After a round, we would sit and catch up with our friends, and the occasional gentleman would walk up to my dad to say how impressive it is that I get out and do those kinds of things with him.

 I never felt offended, rather I wore these comments with a sense of pride that I attribute to my personality.
 Even to this day, my boyfriend hears comments like, “It’s so awesome your lady hunts and fishes with you.
 I could never convince mine to do that!”

 I know some women get offended by these comments and respond to them with frustration and anger.

 Next time someone says, “YOU hunt?”
 My tip for being a woman in the outdoors: Let it go.